 Belgium’s Museum of Cocoa and Chocolate

 If you like chocolate and history it’s worth popping into the Museum of Cocoa and Chocolate (at Rue de la Tete d’Or 9-11) in Brussels.
 You’ll learn that Proot’s team is following a tradition of production that can be traced more than 300 years, to the late 1600s, when Emmanuel Soares de Rinero began making chocolate in Brabant.

-In those early days of manufacturing chocolate was usually enjoyed as a drink, just as the Mayans and Aztecs had done with Xocoatl, which was introduced European courts via Spain.
+In those early days of manufacturing, chocolate was usually enjoyed as a drink, just as the Mayans and Aztecs had done with Xocoatl, which was introduced to European courts via Spain.

-Drinking chocolate is enjoying something of a comeback, any you can sit outside of the Neuhaus cafe at the Galeries Saint-Hubert in central Brussels.
+Drinking chocolate is enjoying something of a comeback, and you can sit outside of the Neuhaus cafe at the Galeries Saint-Hubert in central Brussels.

 Several Belgian companies continue to produce chocolates by hand and are constantly on the lookout for new recipes.